awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 The top banner of every incident details page includes the **Incident title**, **Impact**, **Chat channel**, and **Duration**\.
 You can edit the incident title, impact, and chat channel by choosing **Edit** in the top right of the banner\.

-The incident details page has six tabs, making it easier for responders to locate and view information during an incident\.
+The incident details page has seven tabs, making it easier for responders to locate and view information during an incident\.
 The tabs display a counter in the tab name, indicating the number of updates to the tab\.
 For more information about the contents each tab and how it works, continue reading\.

 **Topics**
 + [Overview](#tracking-details-overview)